 Hopefully, this post has helped you make a decision about which houseplant fertilizer is best suited to your indoor gardening needs.
 Good luck with your indoor plant adventures and happy gardening!

-FAQ: indoor plant fertilizer
+FAQs about shopping for an indoor plant fertilizer

 What are the best supplements and fertilizers for indoor plants during the winter season?